Is Your Georgia Home In Need of Repairs? There Are Grants That Can Help

 Fulton County

-Located in the north-central region and covering a substantial portion of Atlanta, Fulton County is Georgia’s most populated county with over 1 million inhabitants.
-It’s no wonder why many call this beautiful region home, when it includes everything from big-city lifestyles to Appalachian Mountain escapes.
+Located in the north-central region and covering a substantial portion of Atlanta, Fulton County is Georgia’s most populous county, with over a million inhabitants.
+It’s no wonder many call this beautiful region home, as it offers everything from big-city lifestyles to Appalachian Mountain escapes.

-The inflated population also includes lower-income communities that Fulton County supports with housing rehabilitation.
-Two unique programs in Fulton include:
+The inflated population also includes lower-income communities that Fulton County supports with community development programs.
+Two unique home repair initiatives in the area include:

-- Community Development Minor Home Repair Program: The federally-funded program provides loans or grants to low/very low-income households to improve habitability.
-Assistance provided depends on what an inspection reveals and what’s needed to meet building codes or fix health and safety issues.
+• Community Development Minor Home Repair Program: This federally funded program provides loans or grants to low and very-low-income households to improve habitability.
+The assistance provided depends on what an inspection reveals and what’s needed to meet building codes or fix health and safety issues.

 Chatham County